How does it work?

 Fairer, low fees

 It’s super easy to check if you have a PPI claim.
 If you do, an advisor will get a bit more information from you and then handle the hard work from there.

-Fairer Claims Limited trading as FairerPPI is authorised and regulated by the Financial Conduct Authority in respect of regulated claims management activities; its registration is recorded on the FCA register website register.fca.org.uk with reference number 833798.
+Fairer Claims Limited trading as FairerPPI was authorised and regulated by the Financial Conduct Authority in respect of regulated claims management activities until 31 July 2019; its registration is recorded on the FCA register website register.fca.org.uk with reference number 833798.

 Privacy and Security